DFEAGILEDEVOPS/MTC/docs/node-runtime-upgrade.md

 ## Files to update

-In order to upgrade the node runtime across the solution, you must update multiple files across the solution.
+1. In order to upgrade the node runtime across the solution, you must update multiple files across the solution...
 - .nvmrc files
 - package.json: engines attribute
 - Dockerfiles
   - App Dockerfiles: source image version
   - Circle CI images: source image version
   - build agent: current and previous node version environment variables

+2. Build and push a new Circle CI image as per [our instructions](../deploy/docker/circleci-node-multi/README.md)

+3. Construct and deploy new build agents as per [our instructions](../deploy/build-agent/readme.md)

+4. Install the new node runtime locally as per [our developer guidance](../docs/developer.md)

 ## Update the build-agent Dockerfile